-We will ask participants to give up to four spit (saliva) and/or breath samples.
+We will ask participants to give up to two spit (saliva) and/or breath samples.
 Everyone will be asked to give samples at the start of the study.
-We may also ask participants in group two for samples at around day 7 and week 8-12.
-Some participants will be asked to provide samples at the end of the study, depending on smoking status.
+Some participants will be asked to provide samples at the end of the study, depending on their smoking status.
 We will collect these samples either during your routine antenatal appointments, arrange to visit you at home, or we will give you the equipment and simple instructions to collect these at home to send to us.